BAL vs SOP Fantasy Prediction : Balochistan vs Southern Punjab Best Fantasy Team for National T20 Cup | The SportsRush

 Probable XI for both sides:-

-Balochistan – Imam-ul-Haq, Abdul Bangalzai, Bismillah Khan, Akbar-ur-Rehman, Ayaz Tasawwar, Amad Butt, Kashif Bhatti, Umaid Asif, Yasir Shah, Akif Javed, Junaid Khan.
+Balochistan – Imam-ul-Haq, Abdul Bangalzai, Abdullah Shafique, Bismillah Khan, Haris Sohail, Sohail Akhtar, Amad Butt, Kashif Bhatti, Umaid Asif, Khurram Shahzad, Akif Javed.

-Southern Punjab – Zain Abbas, Zeeshan Ashraf, Sohaib Maqsood, Mohammad Imran, Khushdil Shah, Azam Khan, Aamer Yamin, Hassan Khan, Mohammad Illyas, Faisal Akram, Naseem Shah.
+Southern Punjab – Zeeshan Ashraf, Sohaib Maqsood, Agha Salman, Khushdil Shah, Azam Khan, Aamer Yamin, Mohammad Imran, Hassan Khan, Mohammad Illyas, Umer Khan, Naseem Shah.

 BAL vs SOP: Key Players of the Game